MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-operator-configuration-portal-overview.md

 1. Follow the steps in [Test your submission for desktop COSA](testing-your-desktop-cosa-apn-database-submission.md#test-your-submission-for-desktop-cosa) to test your COSA package file.

     > [!NOTE]
-    > You need to open admin command prompt, if you are running in S-mode, you will need to switch out of S-mode first.
+    > Open an administrator command prompt.
+If you are running in S-mode, you will need to switch out of S-mode first.

 ## Related content